AgentSwarm-AI/cracked-dev-cli/docs/Technical_Architecture.md

 ### Initialization

-1. **CrackedAgent** is instantiated with all necessary dependencies injected.
+1. **CrackedAgent** is instantiated with all necessary dependencies.
-2. **LLMProvider** is initialized and configured to use the OpenRouter provider by default.
+2. **LLMProvider** is initialized with the OpenRouter provider as default.
-3. **FileReader** is ready to read and process any files specified by the user.
+3. **FileReader** is ready to process files.
-4. **LLMContextCreator** is set up to initialize and manage the conversation context.
+4. **LLMContextCreator** sets up conversation context.

 ### Execution

-1. **CrackedAgent.execute()** is invoked with user input and specific execution options.
+1. **CrackedAgent.execute()** is invoked with user input and options.
-2. Input options are validated and prepared according to application rules.
+2. Options are validated and prepared.
-3. Messages, formatted to be clear and contextually relevant, are sent to the LLM provider through **LLMProvider**.
+3. Formatted messages are sent to the LLM provider.
-4. **LLMProvider**, based on the provider type (e.g., OpenRouter), directs messages further.
+4. **LLMProvider** routes messages to the appropriate provider.
-5. **OpenRouterAPI** then interacts with the OpenRouter API, sending or streaming messages as required.
+5. **OpenRouterAPI** interacts with the OpenRouter API, sending or streaming messages.
-6. Responses from the API are processed and added to the conversation context.
+6. Responses are processed and added to the conversation context.
-7. **ActionsParser** identifies any actions in these responses and triggers their execution.
+7. **ActionsParser** identifies and executes actions from responses.
-8. **DebugLogger** logs each step of the process for debugging purposes.
+8. **DebugLogger** logs each step for debugging.

 ### Actions Parsing & Execution

-- After parsing the LLM responses, **ActionsParser** extracts and executes any planned actions.
-This can include file operations, system commands, or further API interactions.
+- After parsing LLM responses, **ActionsParser** executes actions such as file operations or further API interactions.

 ### Configuration and Context Management

-- Configuration for the application, including LLM provider settings, can be managed via `.env` files.
+- Configuration, including LLM provider settings, is managed via `.env` files.
-- **LLMContextCreator** manages the context and conversation history, ensuring that each session is appropriately continued from previous interactions.
+- **LLMContextCreator** manages context and conversation history.

 ## Diagram

-Below is a Mermaid diagram illustrating the interaction between the key components.
+Below is a Mermaid diagram illustrating the interaction between key components.

 ```mermaid
 graph TD;